Skip to content

 Click here to download an email template, flyer and videos to share with your school community to help them to find out more about how to get started with using Careerpilot and the Parent Zone.

-You may also wish to add a logo and link to careerpilot.org.uk from the careers page on your school or college website.
+You may also wish to add a logo (right click on the Careerpilot logo to copy and paste) and link to careerpilot.org.uk from the careers page on your school or college website.

-Find out more about how to subscribe or set up full admin Careerpilot access for your school or college here.
+Find out more about how to set up full admin Careerpilot access for your school or college here.